 - Joan Walsh, the Bertrand Chair, continue conducting research and outreach to protect birds.
 Her focus recently has been on the federally endangered Roseate Terns.
 She has also been looking into the effects that offshore wind turbines will have on Roseate Terns and other seabirds in southern New England.

-- Our Regional Scientists (Gene, Tom, and Robert) continue the excellent work that they do to manage all of Mass Audubon’s wildlife sanctuaries for wildlife.
+- Our Regional Scientists (Gene and Tom) continue the excellent work that they do to manage all of Mass Audubon’s wildlife sanctuaries for wildlife.

 …and much, much more.

-Thank you for all that you do for the birds and nature of Massachusetts!
+Thank you for all that you do for the wildlife and nature of Massachusetts!
 We appreciate your support of our important work.